sabomichal/immutable-xjc/README.md

 #### -imm-nopubconstructor
 The '-imm-nopubconstructor' option is used to make the constructors of the generated classes non-public.

+#### -imm-pubconstructormaxargs
+The '-imm-pubconstructormaxargs=8' option is used to generate public constructors with up to 8 arguments, when -imm-builder is used

 #### -imm-skipcollections
 The '-imm-skipcollections' option is used to leave collections mutable